UMNET-perfSONAR/ansible-playbook-pssid-database/readme.md

     * Optionally append ` -e 'destination=/my/path repository=git://my-repo'` to the command to override the default destination path and remote repository from which to deploy.
 1. Give the stack roughly a minute to come up.
 1. Run `cp archiver.json.example archiver.json` and change out `1.1.1.1` in `archiver.json`.
 Then, to test that archiving from pScheduler is working, run `pscheduler task --archive @./archiver.json rtt --dest www.perfsonar.net`.
 1. Open a browser and go to `http://1.1.1.1:5601/app/discover`.
-Log in with username `elastic` and password as whatever you put in the `ELASTIC_PASSWORD`.
+Log in with username `elastic` and password as whatever you put as the `ELASTIC_PASSWORD` setting within `.env`.
 If the page says `You have data in Elasticsearch.
 Now, create a data view.` (as opposed to `Welcome to Analytics!`) everything is set up correctly.